vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-generate-hic/fanc_auto.rst

     Genome assembly FASTA files typically contain a large number of unassembled contigs or other sequences that are often irrelevant for downstream Hi-C analysis.
-As the number of chromosomes can negatively affect Kai-C performance, it is generally a good idea to limit the analysis to canonical chromosomes.
+As the number of chromosomes can negatively affect FAN-C performance, it is generally a good idea to limit the analysis to canonical chromosomes.
 A very easy way to do with with ``fanc`` is the ``fanc fragments`` command, which accepts a ``--chromosomes`` option to specify exactly which chromosomes you want in the final analysis.
 The output file can be directly used as